 b.
 Trust Protector Statutory Authority.
-Section 808 of the Uniform Trust Code is entitled "Powers to Direct."
-Section 808(d) provides that "a person, other than a beneficiary, who holds a power to direct is presumptively a fiduciary who, as such, is required to act in good faith with regard to the purposes of the trust and the interest of the beneficiaries."
-Comments to \$808 provide that the section ratifies the "use of trust protectors and advisers."
-It explains that "Advisers" have been used for certain trustee functions and distinguishes trust protectors:
+Section 808 of the Uniform Trust Code was largely superseded by the Uniform Directed Trust Act in 2017, but the former §808 had been entitled "Powers to Direct."
+Section 808(d) provided that "a person, other than a beneficiary, who holds a power to direct is presumptively a fiduciary who, as such, is required to act in good faith with regard to the purposes of the trust and the interest of the beneficiaries."
+The Comment to §808 stated that the section ratified the "use of trust protectors and advisers."
+It explained that "Advisers" have been used for certain trustee functions and distinguishes trust protectors:

 "Trust protector," a term largely associated with offshore trust practice, is more recent and usually connotes the grant of greater powers, sometimes including the power to amend or terminate the trust.
-Subsection (c) ratifies the recent trend to grant third person such broader powers.
+Subsection (c) ratifies the recent trend to grant third persons such broader powers.

-The Uniform Trust Code has been adopted in a majority of states; some of them adopted \$808 verbatim and others made slight changes.
+The Uniform Trust Code has been adopted in a majority of states; some of them adopted §808 verbatim and others made slight changes.
 Some states also have separate statutes governing trust advisors and trust protectors, or sometimes just trust protectors.